Jason Zada: Background

 Zada was born in California and moved to Hawaii when he was 10 years old.
 His interest in video and computers started when he was a young boy.
 When he was 8 years old, he created short films on a Super 8 camera and programmed text adventure games on a Commodore 64 personal computer.
 He received a media arts education at Kalaheo High School in Kailua, Hawaii.
 Returning to the continental US, he worked in Los Angeles and New York City before moving to San Francisco in 1993.
 Not a fan of organized education, Zada declined scholarships to film school, preferring to go out and learn things on his own.
 In 1997, he and co-founder Greg Hipwell launched the website skyplane.com, which was acquired by Zefer in 1999.

 Zada currently lives in Mill Valley, California, with his wife and children.

 Career

 In 2000, Zada and partner Daniel Stein co-founded the San Francisco-based digital advertising agency Evolution Bureau (EVB).
 The company's growth as a full-service agency allowed him, as the firm's Executive Creative Director, to direct advertising campaigns for clients for television and the internet.
 In 2006, Omnicom Group bought a 50% interest in the firm.
 By 2008, EVB had grown to a 65-person company and Zada allowed Omnicom to acquire a majority stake in the company, and at the end of 2008, Zada left the company to pursue a career as a video and film director.
 Zada signed with film production company Tool of Northern America (TNA) in January 2009 and commutes between his Mill Valley home and Los Angeles.

+In 2024 Zada founded Secret Level, an AI video production studio.
+For the holiday seasons of 2024 and 2025 Secret Level worked with Coca-Cola to generate their Christmas advertisements, which called back to the original 1995 "Holidays are Coming" ads.
+In response to social media backlash surrounding these videos, Zada defended the use of AI in Coke's ads, saying "A lot of the people complaining last year were from the creative industry who were just afraid — afraid for their jobs, afraid for what it did.
+But I think the spot tested really well and average people really enjoyed it."